Device Metrics Dimensions

 Non-directional

-Device The Kentik-registered name for the device (see Device General Settings). int
+Device Kentik-registered device name (see Device General Settings). int

 UDR